-In this Whistleblowers’ Corner, you will find the information you need to submit your report relating to infringements in the areas of UCITS, CRAs and Trade Repositories.
+In this Whistleblowers’ Corner, you will find the information you need to submit your report relating to infringements in the areas of UCITS, CRAs, Trade Repositories and Securitisation Repositories.

 In accordance with the UCITS Directive, ESMA provides market participants with the possibility to submit confidential reports concerning an infringement of national provisions transposing the UCITS Directive.

-ESMA may also use information that comes to its attention via whistleblowers in order to conduct its supervisory activities under the CRA Regulation and EMIR.
+ESMA may also use information that comes to its attention via whistleblowers in order to conduct its supervisory activities under the CRA Regulation, EMIR and the Securitisation Regulation.
 For further information about ESMA’s supervisory powers, please consult the Supervision section of the website.

 ESMA welcomes reports from the following categories of whistleblowers: